ChickTechRDU/rpi-wordpress-screen/social-media-ticker/python-workshop.md

         response = requests.get(self.url + "/comments", params={"post": post_id, "per_page": at_most})
         return response.json()

+    # We added another function to our Blog class: get the total comments for a blog.
     def total_comments(self):
+        # Here, we make a request for "comments", but instead of looking at the content, we'll look
+        # at a **header** in the response.
         response = requests.get(self.url + "/comments", params={"per_page": 1})

+        # Headers can add extra information.
+The Wordpress API includes a header named 'X-WP-Total'
+        # that tells us the total amount there is of a certain resource, in this case comments.
+        # We return that here, after converting the header's value to an integer type.
         return int(response.headers['X-WP-Total'])

+# Add all of the blog URLs here for the blogs in your group.
 blog_urls = {
     "Alec's blog": "http://demo.wp-api.org/wp-json/wp/v2",
     "Dustin's blog": "http://demo.wp-api.org/wp-json/wp/v2"